Step 1: Limit Journal Size

 If you don’t need Postfix you can disable it.

-Stop and Disable Postfixsudo systemctl stop postfix
+Stop and Disable Postfixsudo systemctl stop postfix sudo systemctl disable postfix

 Step 3: Disable Dovecot Service